Laporte Included In France Squad For Euro 2020 Qualifiers - UrduPoint

 This time he has been preferred to Barcelona's Samuel Umtiti, meaning there is a total of 10 players in the squad who did not take part in France's triumphant 2018 World Cup campaign.

+"He is there.
+I think today he is finally going to be happy, unlike all the other times," Deschamps said at a press conference in Paris.

-There is also a first call-up for the 21-year-old Lille forward Jonathan Ikone, who is included with Kylian Mbappe absent due to a hamstring injury.
+"Aymeric is at a big club where he is performing well.
+He was last season and he continues to do so.
+It seemed logical to me that he should be with us for this get-together."
+There is also a first call-up for the 21-year-old Lille forward Jonathan Ikone, who is included thanks to Kylian Mbappe's absence with a hamstring injury.

 Other notable injury absentees include Barcelona forward Ousmane Dembele and Manchester United's Anthony Martial.